Ian-Joseph/CleanCity/Tests/test-cases.md

 2. Add a comment and submit.
 3. Navigate away and then back to the same post.

+**Expected Result:** The comment should appear only under the blog post it was added to.

-**Expected Result:** The comment appears only under the blog post it was added to.
+**Actual Result:** The comment appears only under the blog post it was added to.

 ---